WolframResearch/semantic-math/README.md

 * *dbapp*: utilities for deploying and querying the search database.

 * *food*: experimental code for parsing recipes using the main parser frameworks.

+# More...

+See the following files for more information:

+* [COPYING.md](COPYING.md) - Semantic Math Project license
+* [CONTRIBUTING.md](CONTRIBUTING.md) - Guidelines for contributing to the Semantic Math Project